k262huan-uw/k262huan-uw_sidequest_W4/README.md

 ## Project Title

-GBDA302 Week 4 Example 4: layable Maze (JSON + Level class + Player class)
+GBDA302 Side Quest 4

 ---

 ## Authors

 Karen Cochrane and David Han
+Katrina Huang - k262huan - 21070864

 ---

 ## Description

 Based on example 3, creates and positions the player using preloads and loadJSON files.
+Multiple levels of a maze game.

 ---